Jakelamers64/Increase-in-venous-K-/Paper/paper.md

 # Results

 |       Tables one and two display values for classical ions of interest in potassium homeostasis for concentrated $O_2$ and hyperbaric air respectively.
 The concentrated $O_2$ group saw a significant increase in pH from baseline levels of $7.374 \pm 0.029$ to post-exposure levels of $7.393 \pm 0.014$(p=0.023) while the hyperbaric group saw no similar significant increase.
-Plasma potassium levels were significantly increased in the hyperbaric oxygen group immediately post exposure.
-The hyperbaric groups base line potassium levels were at $4.19 \pm 0.26$ and post-exposure levels were $4.55 \pm 0.27^{*}$.(p=0.0068).
-Figure one displays paired changes in plasma potassium for hyperbaric exposure.
-Although a few subjects show no change or slight decrease in plasma potassium a strong trend toward increase is observed.
-However, in figure two there is so similar trend towards increase observed with only a view subjects experiencing a marked increase in plasma potassium levels.
+Plasma potassium levels were significantly increased in the hyperbaric oxygen group immediately post exposure when compared to thier baseline values as shown in figure one.
+The hyperbaric groups intial potassium levels were at $4.19 \pm 0.26$ and the post-exposure levels were $4.55 \pm 0.27^{*}$.(p=0.0068).
+Although a few subjects show no change or slight decrease in plasma potassium a strong trend toward increase is observed in this group.
+However, in figure two there is so similar trend towards increase observed with only a few subjects experiencing a increase in plasma potassium levels.

 | Metabolite         | Pre (n=13)          | Post (n=13)            | Day 10 (n=10)       | Final (n=9)            |
 |--------------------|---------------------|------------------------|---------------------|------------------------|